 VS Code Extension

-The jjj VSCode extension provides IDE integration for managing problems, solutions, critiques, milestones, and code reviews directly within Visual Studio Code.
+The jjj VS Code extension provides IDE integration for managing problems, solutions, critiques, and milestones directly within Visual Studio Code.
+It surfaces the full jjj workflow in a unified sidebar tree, with context menu actions, inline critique display, and GitHub sync commands.

 Overview

-The extension integrates jjj’s project management capabilities into your editor:
+The extension integrates jjj’s Popperian project management model into your editor:

 Installation